sfigg/commercialization-public/test/hlk/testref/usb-hubconnectivity-testing-prerequisites.md

 The following hardware is required for USB device testing.
 You might need additional hardware if the device includes additional features.

 -   One test computer.
 The test computer must meet Windows HLK prerequisites and include a USB 2.0–compliant controller and a USB 3.0 or xHCI-compliant controller.
 The controllers can be either embedded or included on an adapter that is attached or installed in the test computer.
-For more information, see [Windows HLK Prerequisites](p_sxs_hlk.windows_hlk_prerequisites).
+For more information, see [Windows HLK Prerequisites](..\getstarted\windows-hlk-prerequisites.md).

 -   One USB device to connect to the test hub.
 If you are testing a USB 3.0 hub, you need a USB 3.0-compliant device.
 Otherwise a high or low speed USB device is sufficient.

 -   One USB test hub (for USB 2.0 compliant hubs) or two USB 3.0 test hubs.
 USB 3.0 hubs require another USB 3.0 hub to validate port mapping in the [USB Hub Exposed Port Test](68f6e04f-4b7f-4548-9562-db9d46105554.md).

-    **Note**
+    >[!NOTE]
+>
     Two identical USB test hubs are required to verify the USB serial number is unique for classes of USB devices that include a USB serial number.

-**Note**
+>[!NOTE]
+>
 To certify your product for use on servers, the test computer must support four processors and a minimum of 1 GB of RAM.
 These system capabilities are required to test the Rebalance, D3 State, and Multiple Processor Group functionality of the device and driver.
 You do not need a computer that actually has more than 64 processors to test your device.
 Additionally, the server system(s) being used for device or driver testing must have Server Core installed prior to testing.
 For more information see [Windows Server Installation Options](http://go.microsoft.com/fwlink/p/?LinkID=251454).

 If you use a pool of test computers to test devices, at least one computer in the pool must contain four processors and a minimum of 1 GB of RAM.
 Additionally, that computer must contain the device and the driver that you want to test.
 As long as the driver is the same on all the computers in the pool, the system creates a schedule to run against all test computers.